 The project includes planning for up to 160 permanent supportive housing units and support facilities.
 These rentals will serve as permanent housing for formerly homeless and those earning 60% or below the area median income (AMI).
 This project is Phase 3 of an overall project, and includes working on topography, site planning, concept layouts, architectural designs, unit count, and a possible traffic impact report.
 The 10.59-acre site is next to an existing sewer line and roads are in place.
 It also has water, electrical, and telephone available.
 The project lies within the TOD Infrastructure Financing Study's Pilot Area.
-It is in close proximity to the West Hawai'i Civic Center and near a major transit line.
+It is in close proximity to the West Hawai'i Civic Center and UH- Hawai'i Community College, Pālamanui Campus, and near a major transit line.